pathikrit/better-files/README.md

 Note: The `autoClosedIterator` only closes the resource when `hasNext` i.e. `(_ != eof)` returns false.
 If you only partially use the iterator e.g. `.take(5)`, it may leave the resource open.
 In those cases, use the managed `autoClosed` version instead.

-You can define your own custom disposable resource:
+You can also define your own custom disposable resources e.g.:
 ```scala
 trait Shutdownable {
   def shutdown(): Unit = ()